zakilur/helm-charts/docs/Deploy with Minikube.md

 ## AWS EC2 Deployment

+An alternative way to deploy in EC2 is to use the [devinabox](https://github.com/DecipherNow/devinabox) repo which will automate the deployment and configuration of your EC2 instance.

 To run the Grey Matter Minikube setup in AWS you will need to spin up a ubuntu18 `t2.xlarge` EC2 instance.

 SSH into your EC2 instance: